 Local bars and restaurants

 Who doesn’t like to see a fort built on top of a massive hill?
-The view from the top looking down on the city below is quite entertaining.
+The view from the top looking down on the city below is quite extravagant.
+While the fort was originally designed to keep intruders out, now it welcomes visitors in.

 Shopping and markets